suncoast-devs/handbook/lessons/cs-interfaces/index.md

 `SortedList`, `Stack`, `HashSet`, and `LinkedList`.

 So how can `C#` know how to use `foreach` and other methods that work for all of these different types?
-C# ueses interfaces.
+C# uses interfaces.

 # Interfaces